ad220/gopro-remote-connectiq/README.md

 ## How to use it
 On the first launch, press the pair button on the main screen of the widget and put your GoPro in pairing mode.
 After being scanned by the watch, select the camera and wait for it to validate pairing.
 Once it is done, you should see the remote screen with the shutter button and the GoPro current settings.

 On this view, press the select button on your watch to start recording and the up button to hilight during capture.
 Using the up button when the camera is idle will open the camera settings menu and while the down down button will open the video settings menu.
 In this menu, you can apply a defined preset, manually change video settings or save the current applied video settings as a preset.
+Be careful as applying a preset with another anti-flicker setting than the current one (i.e. 50/60 fps) won't work properly.

 ## Screenshots gallery
 ![](documentation/screenshots/connect.png)